Edgar-Donk/frothy-brew/docs/colour_picker/creating_cursor_colour_wheel.rst

 The cursor will be a ring that can be moved over the colour wheel either by using the left mouse button to drag the cursor or clicking to the required position with a mouse.
-It will be constructed from arc which normally has a transparent fill and a black outline of width 1 pixel.
+It will be constructed from oval which normally has a transparent fill and a black outline of width 1 pixel.
 Using the assisting function we can create the circle working directly using centre and radius::